About quarter after eleven, Zoe C gets in my head and says they’re staying for lunch, Susan will walk Zak and Mickey over. Do we want to come?

 Zoe C, “So, what then?
 Just sit around?”

 Katya, “No, watching.
 If it looks like the girls are being moved, we follow and take them.
-Buyers will not be coming here, defeats the purpose, somebody finds out where the kids are kept.
+Buyers will not be coming here.
 He will make video, or more photos, distribute then to prospects, receive bids.
 They could both be sold as one, or separated, sold individually.
 It’s all about the cash.”

 The drone moves to a second floor window, the only one with lights on.
 A man is smoking a cigarette, it’s not Đurić, a big man, must go six two and near three hundred.
 Dark curly hair down his neck and a black full beard.
 He’s watching a TV, no, a computer screen, Katja zooms in tight.